gordon Russell's

 life and work

-Gordon Russell was a design pioneer – a furniture designer, maker, calligrapher, entrepreneur, educator, and champion of accessible, well crafted design.
-Schooled in the Arts and Crafts tradition of the Cotswolds, he believed that good design has a lasting impact on people’s lives.
-His great skill was making connections between hand and machine, craft and design, theory and practice, landscape and architecture.
+Gordon Russell was a design pioneer—a furniture designer, maker, calligrapher, entrepreneur, educator, and advocate of accessible, well-crafted design.
+Educated in the Arts and Crafts tradition of the Cotswolds, he believed that good design profoundly impacts people’s lives.
+His great skill lay in bridging the gap between hand and machine, craft and design, theory and practice, landscape and architecture.

 Watch this video to catch a glimpse of Gordon practising one of his favourite hobbies: stone carving.